Tom-Liii/Tom-Liii.github.io/_pages/beyond_academia.md

 ---
-permalink: /beyondAcademia
+layout: archive
 title: "Beyond Academia"
+permalink: /beyondAcademia/
 author_profile: true
 redirect_from:
-  - /beyond_academia
+  - /beyondAcademia
 ---
+{% include base_path %}
 # Beyong Academia
 - Beyond my academic and professional pursuits, I have a deep passion for a variety of activities that stimulate both mind and body.
 If you share any of these passions or hobbies, don’t hesitate to reach out!
 I always welcome a friendly chat on these topics.
 ## Sports